Mass shooting near Chicago funeral home injures at least 14 people

 Police said their conditions were unknown, while Chicago fire officials said at least 11 of them were listed in serious-to-critical condition.

-"All we saw was just bodies laying everywhere," witness Arnita Gerder told NBC Chicago.

-"Shot up everywhere, all over.
-Legs, stomach, back, all over the place.
-We thought it was a war out here."

-Gerder and Kenneth Hughes told the Chicago Sun-Times they were home watching television when they heard gunshots.
+Arnita Gerder and Kenneth Hughes told the Chicago Sun-Times they were home watching television when they heard gunshots.

 "We went out in the street and all we saw was bodies just laying everywhere," Gerder told the newspaper.
 "They were shot up everywhere.